 You don’t need a specialist roller blind cleaner to remove dirt from your roller blinds – put your fancy gadgets to the side – the process is actually quite simple.
 Firstly, get your vacuum cleaner and fit the upholstery attachment to it (for the uninitiated, this is the attachment that has a bristly head).
 Once you’ve done this, gently vacuum your roller blind once it’s fully extended to remove dust and dirt.

 If you want to do a more thorough clean, take a clean, damp cloth and wipe in a downward motion from top to bottom.
 And for the most stubborn stains, you can try a fabric stain removal product.
 When using such products, always follow the instructions provided by the manufacturer, and remember: you can always use more, so start with less.

 After you’ve removed the stain, you may notice that the affected area is a little lighter than the rest of the fabric.
 Don’t worry; this is normal.
 The colour of the blind will return to something more uniform eventually.

 Finally, once you’ve finished cleaning your roller blind, be sure to leave the blind extended until it’s fully dry.
 This will help combat mould buildup.

 As we mentioned earlier, you can clean your vertical blinds more easily by removing them first, which is a bonus.
 However, if you’re looking to do a more basic clean, you can follow the steps above by attaching the upholstery tool to your vacuum cleaner and removing dust and dirt while the slats are still attached.

-Want to learn more about cleaning your blinds?
-Fraser James Blinds would be happy to answer any questions you might have, and are perfectly situated to offer high quality blinds throughout Leicester, Coventry and Northampton.
+Want to learn more about cleaning your blinds in 2023?
+Fraser James Blinds would be happy to answer any questions you might have and are perfectly situated to offer high-quality blinds throughout Leicester, Coventry and Northampton.
 For more information, give us a call today.